 - Upskilling employees

 By estimation there will be 85 million vacancies world-wide due to a lack of the right skills.
-By prioritising people and developing them through upskilling and re-education, organisations can make their employees feel more committed and well-rested with the means they need to grow while the company further develops.
+Organisations can ensure that employees feel more committed by prioritising people and letting them develop through upskilling and reskilling.
+That way, they will be better equipped to grow as the company develops.

 - Attention for the employee in the whole ecosystem